Chelsoconn/210/notes.md

 **Closure envelope model**

-- When you define a function, JavaScript finds all of the variable names it needs from the lexical scope that contains the function definition.
-It then takes those names and places them inside a special "envelope" object that it attaches to the function object.
-Each name in the envelope is a pointer to the original variable, not the value it contains.

-- It's important to remember that closure definitions are purely lexical.
-Closures are based on your program's structure, not by what happens when you execute it.
-Even if you never call a particular function, that function forms a closure with its surrounding scope.

 - We usually think of variables as pointers to objects, not as something that we can point to.
 We can point to the object that a variable references, but we can't point to the variable.
 That's the way JavaScript is defined.
 However, internally, it can do anything it needs to do, including pointing to variables.
 In this case, it needs a pointer to the variable so that it can see any changes made to what the variable references or contains: